tribbloid/spookystuff/README.md

 Performance
 ---------------
-- Spookystuff is designed from scratch to be lightweight: it has no dependency on any file system (HDFS is optional - you can use S3 as your file sink), backend database, or message queue, or any SOA.
-Your query speed is only bounded by your bandwidth and CPU power.
-In addition, the headless browser it uses to interact with webpages does not render the page, giving it a ~x3 boost over real browser per thread.

 - In the above University Logo example test run, each single r3.large instance (2 threads, 15g memory) achieved 410k/s download speed in average with 45% CPU usage.
 Thus, the entire 4-node, 8-thread cluster is able to finish the job in 13 minutes by downloading 1279M of data, including 1271M by browsers (no surprise, GoogleImage shows a hell lot of images on page 1!) and 7.7M by direct HTTP GET.
     - Query speed can be further improved by enabling over-provisioning of executors per thread (since web agents are idle while waiting for responses).
 For example, allowing 4 executors to be run on each r3.large node can double CPU usage to ~90%, thus potentially doubling your query speed to 820k/s.
 However, this tuning will be ineffective if network bandwidth has been reached.